 OSMAnd was built using two of the largest collaborative databases in the world.
 First, it leverages the massive volunteer effort of OpenStreetMap (OSM) for its underlying base map.
 After you download the app, the free version of OSMAnd gives you a limit of 7 location downloads.

 OSMAnd puts a nice twist on GPS apps.
-Some of the best features for OSMAnd are its display for foot, hiking, skiing, and bicycle paths.
+Some of the best features of OSMAnd are its display for foot, hiking, skiing, and bicycle paths.
 It’s also a nice feature that you can download individual map tiles to avoid filling your phone’s memory card.

 #1 app for open source.

 If you’re traveling off the beaten path, Maps.me is a great GPS navigation companion tool.
 In fact, some hikers use this app because they can take it offline and find trails that wouldn’t have been able to find without it.
 So, this app was perfectly designed for those who like to get lost.